 Pros:

-• Relatively easy-to-use; no technical skill needed
+• Relatively easy to use; no technical skill needed

 • Advanced editing features enable you to make professional videos